Standard Automata Theory and Process Algebra: Automata with output

-Baeten writes: \begin{quote} Basically, what is missing [in automata theory] is the notion of interaction: during the execution from initial state to ﬁnal state, a system may interact with another system.
-This is needed in order to describe parallel or distributed systems, or so-called reactive systems. \end{quote} But we can take our Moore machine versions of A and B and connect them to other machines using state machine products.
-Hartmanis and Stearns \cite{HartmanisStearns} used "loop free" products in the 1960s.
-I show how to use the general product in \cite{yodaikenstate}.
-To mimic the semantics of process algebra is reasonably straightforward, where the complexities involve process algebra semantics that is external to the transition system like "fair execution".
+\begin{quote}\emph{ Basically, what is missing [in automata theory] is the notion of interaction: during the execution from initial state to final state, a system may interact with another system.
+This is needed in order to describe parallel or distributed systems, or so-called reactive systems.} -- Baeten\cite{baeten} \end{quote}